FAQs

 How do you define dependent children?

-Dependent Child(ren): means person who:
+means each person who:

-• is unmarried and not living in a relationship equivalent to marriage; and
+2. Is unmarried and not living in a relationship equivalent to marriage; and

 How do you define Spouse?